 - A single monetary recovery for your personal injury claim based upon medical bills, length of treatment, injury sustained, permanent disability, and general pain and suffering.

-- There is a statutory cap on "pain and suffering" in the amount of $665,000.00 (2005/2006) which increases $15,000 on October First of each succeeding year.
+- There is a statutory cap on “pain and suffering” (non-economic damages) in the amount of $770,000.00 which increases $15,000 each year on October 1.
 You may, however, in addition, also recover for past and future medical bills as well as past and future lost earnings.
-If there are two or more claimants or beneficiaries, an award for noneconomic damages may not exceed 150% of the above limitation, regardless of the number of claimants or beneficiaries.
+If there are two or more claimants or beneficiaries, an award for non-economic damages may not exceed 150% of the above limitation, regardless of the number of claimants or beneficiaries.